Skip to content

 Darktown – Thomas Mullen

-September 11, 2016September 7, 2017 Steve Smith
+September 11, 2016September 7, 2017 Steven Smith

 Atlanta, 1948.
 In this city, all crime is black and white.
 On one side of the tracks are the rich, white neighbourhoods; on the other, Darktown, the African-American area guarded by the city’s first black police force of only eight … Continue reading Darktown – Thomas Mullen